La Hire: Literature

 La Hire is a minor figure in the "Catherine" novels of Juliette Benzoni.
-He also features prominently in Mark Twin’s “Personal Recollections of Joan of Arc” as a ferocious fighter and Joan of Arc’s most valuable general.
+He also features prominently in Mark Twain’s “Personal Recollections of Joan of Arc” as a ferocious fighter and Joan of Arc’s most valuable general.

 Film, theatre and TV

 In Cecil B. DeMille's film Joan the Woman, La Hire was played by Hobart Bosworth.
 In the French film La Merveilleuse Vie de Jeanne d'Arc (1929), he was played by Fernand Mailly.

 La Hire was also played by veteran John Ford "stock company" member Ward Bond in Victor Fleming's classic 1948 Technicolor film Joan of Arc, which starred Ingrid Bergman.

 In Otto Preminger's 1957 version of Saint Joan, La Hire was portrayed by Patrick Barr.

 On British television, in the BBC's Play of the Month (1968) version of Saint Joan, La Hire was portrayed by Jack Watson.
 In the USA, Hallmark Hall of Fame did two versions of the story - The Lark (1957), La Hire being played by Bruce Gordon, and Saint Joan (1967), in which the character was played by Dana Elcar.

 In the two-part French film Jeanne la Pucelle (1994), La Hire was portrayed by Stephane Boucher.
 In the television miniseries Joan of Arc (1999), La Hire was played by Peter Strauss.
 Also in 1999, La Hire appeared in the feature film The Messenger: The Story of Joan of Arc, portrayed by actor Richard Ridings.

 In the Czech musical Johanka z Arku (2003), La Hire was portrayed by Petr Kolář and Kamil Střihavka.